pyxnat/pyxnat/doc/advanced_tutorial.rst

 Search templates
 ----------------

-PyXNAT is also able to define templates to use with XNAT search engine.
+:mod:`pyxnat` is also able to define templates to use with XNAT search engine.
 They work basically the same way as usual searches but instead of defining values to filter the data, one need to define keywords to replace them later with the actual values::